azoth-lang/azoth.language.reference/src/with-expression.md

 The with expression cannot be declared with `var` because that would make no sense with the contextual value and would defeat the scoped based resource management.

-## With Statements?
+## With Statements

-A way to declare a context variable until the end of the current scope?
+A way to declare a context variable until the end of the current scope.

 ```grammar
 with_statement